 Ljubljana is becoming ever more popular with visitors due to a high quality of life, great food, good-natured nightlife and a variety of interesting sights - it is a city of greenery with its centre occupied by parks and woods.
-Ljubljana is ideally situated for excursions around the country, for example, the Mediterranean coast it is no more than a 1 hour drive where you can visit the mediaeval towns of Piran and Isola, the nearest ski resort is no more than 20 minutes drive away and it is only slightly more to reach Lake Bled with its world-famous island.
+Ljubljana is ideally situated for excursions around the country, for example, the Mediterranean coast it is no more than a 1 hour drive where you can visit the mediaeval towns of Piran and Izola, the nearest ski resort is no more than 20 minutes drive away and it is only slightly more to reach Lake Bled with its world-famous island.
 In our opinion it is a delightful place to include in any fly-drive holiday in the region or even as a short break destination.
 It has a wonderful castle and the city's cathedral and other impressive buildings are in the heart of the historic old town.

 Ljubljana is situated on a natural passage called the Ljubljana Gate, connecting Central Europe and the Mediterranean.
-From the times of the first settlers right down to the present day, the transit character of this area has stimulated the constant growth of economic and cultural ties with other cities and nations.
+From the times of the first settlers right down to the present day, the character of this area has stimulated the constant growth of economic and cultural ties with other cities and nations.
 A European Capital of Culture in the 1990s, Ljubljana is teeming with cultural life - it is home to numerous theatres, museums and galleries, and boasts one of the oldest philharmonic orchestras in the world.
 Its honorary members included such renowned composers as Joseph Haydn, Ludwig van Beethoven and Johannes Brahms, and distinguished musicians such as the violinist Nicolo Paganini.
 Between 1881 and 1882, at the very start of his career, Gustav Mahler was its resident conductor.